Migraine is a draining

 Migraine is, for most Sandy Springs migraine sufferers,

 a chronic pain condition.
-It is not usually a one
+It is not typically a one

 time situation.
 Chronic pain disrupts